 … then I know nothing of Calvary love.

-there is a young girl who rides my bus. she is loud, boisterous, and basically obnoxious. i used to avoid her, because talking to her was exhausting. one sunday, she was quiet, too quiet. the Holy Spirit prompted me to talk to her, and drudgingly i went. i began to ask her a few basic questions. it only took a minute to realize this girl needed love. her mother had committed suicide. her dad was no where to be found. she was made fun of at school. she had finally reached a point where she couldn’t fake being okay. my heart was broken. i couldn’t believe how self-centered i had been. the next saturday i visited her home, which was a less than desirable environment for anyone. i could tell it made her day. i realized she needed someone to reach out to her and show her the love of Christ. she wasn’t going to see that love at home. she wasn’t going to see that love in school. but she needed to see that love in me! this girl is just as obnoxious as ever, but i love her. this morning i gave her a necklace. it was really insignificant, but she acted as though i had given her a priceless treasure! whether she knew it or not, i don’t think it was the necklace that meant so much. it was the idea that someone thought of her – loved her enough to give her such a trifle. thankfully, this girl knows that God loved her enough to send His Son to die for her. she knows the perfect love of Christ, and i hope she continues to be reminded through me.
+The next Saturday I visited her home, which was a less than desirable environment for anyone.
+I could tell it made her day.
+I realized she needed someone to reach out to her and show her the love of Christ.
+She wasn’t going to see that love at home.
+She wasn’t going to see that love in school.
+She needed to see that love in me!
+This girl is just as obnoxious as ever, but I love her.
+This morning I gave her a necklace.
+It was really insignificant, but she acted as though I had given her a priceless treasure!
+Whether she knew it or not, I don’t think it was the necklace that meant so much.
+It was the idea that someone thought of her – loved her enough to give her such a trifle.
+Thankfully, this girl knows that God loved her enough to send His Son to die for her.
+She knows the perfect love of Christ, and I hope she continues to be reminded through me.